Jacob Stallings Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in MLB with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in MLB.

-- The Nationals' 4.91 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have a 4.89 team ERA that ranks 27th across all league pitching staffs.

-- Irvin (3-5) gets the starting nod for the Nationals in his 20th start of the season.
-He has a 4.56 ERA in 96 2/3 innings pitched, with 81 strikeouts.
+- Williams makes the start for the Nationals, his 26th of the season.
+He is 6-7 with a 4.95 ERA and 94 strikeouts in 123 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty went six scoreless innings against the Philadelphia Phillies while surrendering five hits.
+- The righty last pitched on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up two hits.

-- In 19 games this season, the 26-year-old has put up a 4.56 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.
+- In 25 games this season, the 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.